-Look below for everything we know about The Legend of Zelda: Breath of the Wild 2 including the release date, news, trailers and our own wishlist of potential features
+Trusted Reviews has compiled everything you need to know about The Legend of Zelda: Breath of the Wild 2 including all the latest news, gameplay, trailers and more.

-When is the Breath of the Wild 2 release date – when is it coming out?
+Breath of the Wild 2 release date – when is it coming out?

 Breath of the Wild 2 Trailer – How does it look?